 Clinical studies have shown a link between excess body fat and the incidence of cancer.
 By itself, body fat is thought to be a storage place for carcinogens in both men and women.
 In women, excess body fat has been linked to a higher rate of breast and uterine cancer and in men, a higher rate of colon and prostate cancer.

-There is also a delicate balance between blood sugar, body fat and the hormone insulin.
+There is also a delicate balance between blood sugar and body fat.
 Excess blood sugar is stored in the liver and other vital organs where it is converted into fat.
 As fat cells become full, they tend to take in less blood sugar.
-In some obese people the pancreas produces more and more insulin to regulate blood sugar levels.
-As the body can’t use this insulin, the system becomes overwhelmed.
-This poor regulation of blood sugar and insulin results in diabetes.

 Excess body fat is also linked to gall bladder disease, gastro-intestinal disease, sexual dysfunction, osteoarthritis and stroke.